 Again, if you decide to try the oven cleaner method take all the necessary precautions suggested on the product packaging.
 Oven cleaner is a very harsh cleaner and should be treated with respect.
 That said, being the most aggressive solution of the bunch will produce the best results assuming you don’t overshoot the mark and damage your pans.
 That should only happen with aluminum pans though.
 Steel pans shouldn’t be damaged by oven cleaner.

-No matter which route you decide how to get burnt stuff off a pan you’re almost certainly going to need to apply a little elbow grease to get the job done completely.
+No matter which route you decide for getting stubborn burnt food off a pan you’re almost certainly going to need to apply a little elbow grease to get the job done completely.
 Corners and crevices are notoriously difficult to clean.
 If you have heavy buildup in a crack or seam you’ll want to apply your chosen cleaning method more than once.

 One last suggestion is to try more than one method.
 You may want to try a more delicate process first and then step up the harshness to more thoroughly clean your bakeware if it wasn’t thoroughly cleaned with the first method chosen.